-FCA Remedies Do Not Include Uninsurable Disgorgement.
+Another takeaway: FCA remedies do not include uninsurable disgorgement.
 In rebutting Federal's defense that the settlement payment is uninsurable, the court concluded that the FCA does not even allow for "restitution in the form of disgorgement of the violator's unjust gains."
 Rather, it allows only civil penalties and compensatory damages.
 This critical distinction between compensatory and punitive relief is noteworthy for policyholders looking to recover for FCA exposures.

-Not All FCA Matters Are "Net Benefits" Cases.
-Federal argued that, irrespective of any labels, the "intent" of the settlement was to divest Astellas of the "net benefits" of its alleged unlawful scheme as a result of the fraud it perpetrated on the government.
-Distinguishing Judge Posner's oft-cited Level 3 decision and other so-called "net benefit" cases, the court correctly differentiated between the company's alleged fraudulent intent and the actual damages sought by the government and agreed upon in the settlement agreement.
-Those damages were primarily (if not solely) compensatory damages under the FCA to cover the government's own losses, as opposed to returning Astellas's profits from the alleged wrongdoing to which it was not entitled.
+What's more, not all FCA matters are "net benefits" cases.
+Federal argued that the intent of the settlement was to divest Astellas of the "net benefits" of its allegedly unlawful scheme as a result of the fraud it perpetrated on the government.
+The court correctly differenti- ated between the company's alleged fraudulent intent and the actual damages sought by the government and agreed upon in the settlement agreement.
+Those damages were primarily (if not solely) compensatory damages under the FCA to cover the government's own losses.
 Careful consideration of the nature of the relief in FCA matters and the numerous decisions showing the narrow application of "net benefits" cases can maximize recovery for FCA-related losses.

-Alleged Fraud Is Insurable.
+And finally: Alleged fraud is insurable.
 Where fraudulent conduct is "only alleged" and there are no admissions of wrongdoing or liability in the settlement agreement evidencing intentional or willful misconduct, the court found that Illinois public policy showed that parties are free to contract for coverage based on an insured's allegedly fraudulent conduct.
 Again, the court distinguished between coverage for recovery of proceeds of fraud and for damages like those at issue in the settlement agreement.
-Federal failed to cite, and the court could not locate, any authority showing that "it is against Illinois public policy to insure the payment of damages to a third party resulting from an insured's fraudulent conduct."